-Overview The OpenSSL toolkit is an open source implementation of SSL and TLS.
-OpenSSL provides a utility, openss1, which includes two powerful tools for debugging SSL/TLS client and server applications, as follows: openss1 s_client-an SSL/TLS test client, which can be used to test secure Artix servers.
-The test client can connect to a secure port, while providing a detailed log of the steps performed during the SSL/TLS handshake. openss1 s_server-an SSL/TLS test server, which can be used to test secure Artix clients.
+The OpenSSL toolkit is an open source implementation of SSL and TLS.
+OpenSSL provides a utility, openss1, which includes two powerful tools for debugging SSL/TLS client and server applications, as follows:

+- openssl s_client-an SSL/TLS test client, which can be used to test secure Artix servers.
+The test client can connect to a secure port, while providing a detailed log of the steps performed during the SSL/TLS handshake. - openssl s_server-an SSL/TLS test server, which can be used to test secure Artix clients.
 The test server can simulate a bare bones SSL/TLS server (handshake only).
 Additionally, by supplying the -www switch, the test server can also simulate a simple secure Web server.

-OpenSSL command-line utility Artix versions 4.1 and later include the openssl command-line utility, which is a general-purpose SSL/TLS utility.
-See "OpenSSL Utilities" on page 645 for more details.
-References For complete details of the openssl s_client and the openssl s_server commands, see the following OpenSSL documentation pages: http://www.openssl.org/docs/apps/s_client.html http://www.openssl.org/docs/apps/s_server.html Debugging example Consider the HelloWorld demonstration discussed in the previous section, Secure SOAP Demonstration page 20.
-This demonstration consists of a client and a target server.
-To demonstrate SSL debugging, you can use the openss1 test client to connect directly to the target server.
+OpenSSL command-line utility

+Artix versions 4.1 and later include the openssl command-line utility, which is a general-purpose SSL/TLS utility.
+See "OpenSSL Utilities" on page 445 for more details.